Author: Marie Hartley, Staff Writer, 2010.

 |Tetanus and diphtheria toxoids||Generalised urticaria (hives), angioedema, and unidentified rashes in around 5-13% of recipients.||Studies suggest that most mild to moderate generalised reactions result from non-specific activation of the inflammatory system by high doses of bacterial components.
 Subsequent booster injections of the suspected vaccines are well-tolerated.|

 Localised allergic contact dermatitis can be induced by vaccine components.
 Historically, dermatitis was due to neomycin and thiomersal.
 Thiomersal is no longer present in vaccines in New Zealand but may be used in some vaccines elsewhere.

 Contact allergy is confirmed by patch tests using potential allergens in the vaccine.

-The patient above had longstanding hand dermatitis and developed severe generalised dermatitis after her first influenza vaccination.
-She had a positive patch test reaction to thiomersal.
+The patient above had longstanding hand dermatitis and developed severe generalised dermatitis shortly after her first influenza vaccination.

 Anaphylaxis is a severe allergic reaction that occurs at a rate of approximately 1 per million vaccine doses.
 The allergic reaction may be caused by the vaccine antigen itself or some other component of the vaccine such as animal protein, antibiotic, preservative, or stabiliser; gelatin, egg, chicken and/or yeast are commonly implicated.